Ursodeoxycholic acid: Industrial production

 UDCA is most commonly produced from cholic acid (CA) derived from bovine bile, a by-product of the beef industry.
 The current yield of this semisynthesis is about 30%.

 Society and culture

 Names

 The term is from the Latin noun ursus meaning bear, as bear bile contains the substance.

-Ursodeoxycholic acid can be chemically synthesized and is marketed under multiple trade names, including Ursetor, Udikast, Actibile, Actigall, Biliver, Deursil, Egyurso, Udcasid, Udiliv, Udinorm, Udoxyl, Urso, Urso Forte, Ursocol, Ursoliv, Ursofalk, Ursosan, Ursoserinox, Udimarin, Ursonova, and Stener.
+Ursodeoxycholic acid can be chemically synthesized and is marketed under multiple trade names, including Ursetor, Udikast, Actibile, Actigall, Biliver, Deursil, Egyurso, Heptiza 300/150, Stener, Udcasid, Udiliv, Udinorm, Udoxyl, Urso, Urso Forte, Ursocol, Ursoliv, Ursofalk, Ursosan, Ursoserinox, Udimarin, and Ursonova.

 History

-Bear bile, a natural source of UDCA, is used in traditional Chinese medicine since the seventh century.
+Bear bile, a natural source of UDCA, has been used in traditional Chinese medicine since the seventh century.
 Japanese scientists successfully synthesized UDCA chemically in 1955.
 The earliest reference to UDCA in PubMed dates to 1957 under an alternative spelling "ursodesoxycholic acid", in a small-scale clinical trial.

 Ursodeoxycholic acid (application filed by Allergan) was approved for use in the United States in December 1987, and was designated an orphan drug.